cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 KDFs must be secure instances of random oracles in the ROM and QROM
 {{GHP2018}} {{XWING}}.
 Proofs of indifferentiability from random oracles
-{{MRH03}} give good confidence here, as any function proven indifferentiable from a random oracle is resistant against collision, first, and second preimage attacks {{need a good cite here}}.
+{{MRH03}} give good confidence here, as any function proven indifferentiable from a random oracle is resistant against collision, first, and second preimage attacks <!-- need a good cite here -->.
 An indifferentiability bound guarantees security against specific attacks.
 Although indifferentiability does not capture all properties of a random oracle {{RSS11}}, indifferentiability still remains the best way to rule out structural attacks.